lagordamotoneta/CCMiniProject/README.md

 # Favorite Artists control

 This is a project to apply control over favorite artists of a person and provides an ability of getting extra information about an artist such as album art and tracks in a record, this extra information is provided by a connection to LastFM API (https://www.last.fm/api).
-Persistent informaton of the artist is stored in a Cassandra database.
+Persistent information of the artist is stored in a Cassandra database.

 ## Overview